 The hip flexors form a very important group of muscles allowing us to bend at the waist.
-These muscles are found deep within our abdominal area and are some of the strongest muscles in our body, ultimately providing our core support and improving our knee strengthening.
+These muscles are found deep within the abdominal area and are some of the strongest muscles in the body, ultimately providing core support and improving knee strength.

 To gain a better understanding of the hip flexors and why we need them, let’s talk a little anatomy.
 Flexion is a joint movement that decreases the angle between the bones that converge at the joint and is typically initiated by a muscle contraction.